valentinvogt/npde-summary/src/chapters/09.typ

   "Stiffness",
 )[
-  An initial value problem is called stiff if stability imposes much tighter timestep constraints on explicit single step methods than the accuracy requirements.
+  An initial value problem is called stiff if stability imposes much tighter time-step constraints on explicit single-step methods than the accuracy requirements.
 ]